ipfs-search/ipfs-search/README.md

 ## Snapshots
 ipfs-search provides the daily snapshot for all of the indexed data using [elasticsearch snapshots](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html).
-To learn more about downloading and restoring snapshots, read [docs](docs/snapshots.md)
+To learn more about downloading and restoring snapshots please refer to the [relevant section](https://ipfs-search.readthedocs.io/en/latest/snapshots.html) in our documentation.

 ## Related repo's
 * [frontend](https://github.com/ipfs-search/ipfs-search-frontend)